SchulzLab/SNEEP/docs/gettingStarted.rst

   make

-Please add the path to our software (SNEEP/src) to our PATH environment (otherwise internally called scrips might not be found)
+Please add the path to our software (SNEEP/src) to our PATH environment (otherwise, internally called scrips might not be found).

-We tested the code and the Makefile only on a linux machine.
+We tested the code and the Makefile only on a Linux machine.

 Testing your installation
 ==========================

 We provide a test script to verify if your installation worked.
 To download the test data and scripts, please clone the latest version of our GitHub repository (if not already done)

 .. code-block:: console